 We believe that the well being of our local communities is integral to forming a successful plan for sustainable tourism and development.
 We help our communities through two principal programs: Building for the Future and Natural Curiosity.

 Building for the Future focuses on providing schools with needed infrastructure and supplies.
 Schools in the area are marginalized and poor.
 They lack adequate infrastructure and essential classroom supplies like pencils, papers, chalk, and crayons.
-Basic music, art, and physical education programs are practically non-existent.
+Basic music, art, and physical education programs are practically non- existent.
 We are working with the Sabalo School.

 Natural Curiosity supports the environmental education efforts of the Titi Conservation Alliance, a local organization working on the protection and conservation of the Titi (squirrel) monkey.
 Their environmental education program works with five local schools and teaches children about conservation and sustainability.

-We are already making a difference in the lives of many children in Sabalo School and with your generosity we can build a stronger future for Manuel Antonio.
-We support the following programs by working with the 501c3 nonprofit Earth Equilibrium.
+We support these programs by working with the 501c3 nonprofit Earth Equilibrium.
 You can donate towards any package below.
 Your donations are tax deductible.
 If you are at Arenas Del Mar donations can be made directly at our front desk.
 To learn more about Earth Equilibrium's work visit www.earthequilibrium.org.

 Building for the Future